Skip to main content

 Damages

-Once there is palpable harm (be it physical, emotional, or monetary) all elements of a battery are present, and an aggrieved person may file charges.
+Once there is palpable harm, all elements of battery are present, and an aggrieved person may file charges.

 Of course, in criminal law, the state will file charges for battery, and the victim becomes a witness for the prosecution.
-In criminal court, the focus is on the guilt or innocence of the defendant and generally, no damages are available to the victim.
-However, harm may be so severe that he or she may qualify for assistance through a "victims' compensation fund."
+The prosecution must prove beyond a reasonable doubt that the defendant is guilty of battery.
+In criminal court, the focus is on the guilt or innocence of the defendant.
+Generally, no damages are available to the victim.
+However, harm may be so severe that they may qualify for assistance through a "victims' compensation fund."

 Conversely, the victim of a battery may file a civil lawsuit stemming from the same incident, in which the defendant is charged with the tort of battery.
 In such a case, damages are typically compensatory (a monetary award), along with special relief such as injunctive or punitive.
-Substantial harm is not required, but nonetheless, there must be palpable harm.
-Compensatory damages may be for either/both economic and non-economic (emotional) harm.
+Injunctive relief involves a court order requiring a defendant to refrain from certain behavior.
+Punitive damages are damages that go beyond regular compensation in order to punish the defendant for egregious or reckless conduct.

 • Property (the broken necklace)

-• Physical harm to her neck (economic damages for medical bills, if any, and non-economic damages for pain and suffering, if any), and
+• Physical harm to their neck (economic damages for medical bills, if any, and non-economic damages for pain and suffering, if any)

-• Emotional harm caused by the incident (the apprehension of a battery; the embarrassment when it actually occurred, etc.)
+• Emotional harm caused by the incident (the apprehension of a battery; the embarrassment when it actually occurred)

-In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments, and procedures associated with the battery.
-This is true in many cases, even where the patient ultimately benefited from the unauthorized treatment (although this may be argued as a mitigating factor by defense).
+In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments.
+They may also sue for procedures associated with the battery.
+This is true in many cases, even where the patient ultimately benefited from the unauthorized treatment.
+However, this may be argued as a mitigating factor by the defense.

 If you're preparing to file a battery claim but don't know where to start, a personal injury attorney can help.
-An attorney will be able to connect the legal dots to make a convincing case that your claim satisfies the elements of a battery while advocating on your behalf.
+An attorney will be able to connect the legal dots to make a convincing case that your claim satisfies the elements of a battery.
+Having an attorney will be especially helpful in cases where the other side claims self-defense or defense of others.
+The right lawyer will be able to pursue your claim even in the face of a defendant's legal excuses.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help